Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Methods

 \subsubsection{Reconstructor and Inverter}

-In our experiments, we found that constraining the Encoder with only the dimension reducer made it difficult for the entire model to converge because this single condition alone cannot guarantee the effectiveness of the extracted features.
-Therefore, we propose Reconstructor to further constrain the encoder, which is shown in Figure~\ref{model}(d).
-The Reconstructor ensures that the extracted features can be reconstructed back into seismic traces, and its structure is composed of three layers of Bi-GRU and linear layer.
-For the Inverter, we adopt the same structure as Reconstructor.
+In our experiments, we observed that constraining the Encoder solely with the Dimension Reducer often led to poor convergence, as this single constraint was insufficient to ensure the effectiveness of the extracted features.
+To address this limitation, we introduce the Reconstructor as an additional constraint on the Encoder, as illustrated in Figure~\ref{model}d.
+The Reconstructor guarantees that the extracted features retain enough information to be accurately reconstructed back into seismic traces, with the following loss function:

+where $R$ represents the Reconstructor.
+The structure of the Reconstructor is composed of three layers of Bi-GRU with 32 hidden dimensions and a linear layer.
+For the Inverter, we adopt the same structure as the Reconstructor.

-On the one hand, Bi-GRU is constructed through linear layers and nonlinear activation functions.
-Linear layers exhibit strong linear extrapolation capabilities \citep{49}, while non-linear activation functions effectively ensure that non-linear features in acoustic impedance can be learned.
-On the other hand, adopting different architectures helps the model extract more robust features.
-During the training of the Encoder, if the Reconstructor shares an identical or similar structure with the Encoder, the extracted features will bias toward the reconstruction task (as \citet{51} discussed, models often find shortcut solutions, making the model difficult to transfer), which degrades the performance of AII.
+On one hand, Bi-GRU combines linear layers with nonlinear activation functions.
+The linear layers provide strong linear extrapolation capabilities \citep{49}, while the nonlinear activation functions enable the model to capture complex, nonlinear features in acoustic impedance.
+On the other hand, employing different architectures for the Encoder and Reconstructor helps prevent shortcut learning and encourages the extraction of more robust and transferable features.
+As discussed by \citet{51}, using identical or similar structures for both components can cause the model to focus excessively on the reconstruction task, thereby hindering its generalization to inversion tasks.

-Moreover, Bi-GRU possesses excellent long-sequence modeling capabilities and is one of the most commonly used structures in the AII field.
-It can complete sequence modeling without requiring a very deep structure, avoiding overfitting of the Reconstructor and the Inverter.
+Additionally, Bi-GRU offers excellent long-sequence modeling capabilities and is widely used in AII applications.
+Its ability to model sequences effectively without requiring very deep architectures helps mitigate overfitting in both the Reconstructor and Inverter.